EtiennePerot/macchiato/README.md

 * `-b <blaclistedOUI>` or `--blacklist <blaclistedOUI>`: Specifies single OUI that should never be used.
 You can specify this multiple times to blacklist multiple OUIs.
 * `-e <ending>` or `--ending <ending>`: Specifies the last 3 bytes to use for the generated MAC address (example: `dd:ee:ff`).
 If unspecified, these 3 bytes will be chosen randomly.

+## Contribute

+If you wish to expand the OUI list (and you are welcome to!), please send a pull request or [post a comment on this blog post][MAC spoofing: What, why, how, and something about coffee].
+Your hardware should be "common enough", meaning that there should exist a decent number of this type of hardware actively in use.
+Make sure to specify:

+* OUI prefix, in lowercase `hh:hh:hh` format
+* Organization name corresponding to the OUI prefix, according to the [IEEE's public OUI listing].
+Optional unless you are making a pull request.
+* Device information (if it's a mobile device, what model is it?
+If it's a motherboard's integrated network adapter, what's the model and revision number of the board? etc.)

+If sending a pull request, please make sure to follow the same format as existing OUI lists.
+Each line has the format `aa:bb:cc='Organization|Model name'`, with lowercase colon-separated OUI.
+Keep the lines sorted by OUI prefix.
+Feel free to suggest new files for new classes of hardware.

 ## License

 `macchiato`'s source code and OUI lists are licensed under the [3-clause BSD license].